 Without food and drink, the hero does not do well, says an old saying.
 And that is entirely correct.
 Therefore, do not deceive yourself to take a bite of the local gastronomy when you visit Hedensted and The coastal country.

 At Juelsminde Fisk, the smell of freshly smoked fish mixes with the salty gusts of sea air.
 Can a fish meatball tempt you for lunch or maybe a few scrub fillets to take home for dinner?
 It can be hard to choose what to put your teeth in when you walk in the door, but surely it is that the fish is fresh.

 When the shopping net is full of fish, you can drive on towards Barrit Dairy.
 The cheese hole, is the name of the small shop where you can supply yourself with more than 75 different delicious cheeses.
 You can probably persuade the dairyman for a taste test before you decide which of the homemade cheeses you simply can not do without on the dinner table.

-On Hjarnø are the summer potatoes worth a visit in themselves.
-Hjarnø potatoes grow healthy and tasty in the lush soil close to the sea on the south-facing slopes of the island.
-Stop by Hjarnø Kartofler and take a few bags home with you.
+On Hjarnø the summer potatoes are worth a visit in themselves.
+Hjarnø potatoes grow healthy and tasty in the lush soil nearby havet on the island's south-facing slopes.
+Stop by Hjarnø Kartofler yourself and take a few bags home with you.
 On Hjarnø there is also a real mill with a cozy farm shop.
 With Vestergaard Mølleri you can buy organic flour and lamb from the farm's own Ertebøllefår.
 Then it does not become much more local and island-romantic.

 In the end, just a little fresh fruit is missing before the menu is finished, and you will find it at Blåbærgården.
 Here you can pick different blueberry varieties and experience the difference in taste on your own tongue.
 When you pick and taste a ripe berry from the bush, the difference in taste is without comparison with the berries from the fridge.
 You must try it.